Big Japanese manufacturers' mood hits 11-year high: tankan

 “Even looking at these figures, it doesn’t provide enough energy for the BOJ to change its policy, such as, for example, changing its yield curve target or negative rates,” said Hiroaki Muto, an economist at Tokai Tokyo Research Center.

-The tankan will be among key data the BOJ will scrutinise at its next rate review on Dec.
+The tankan will be among key data the BOJ will scrutinize at its next rate review on Dec.
 20-21.

 But many analysts expect core consumer inflation, now at 0.8 percent, to slow next year unless firms pay heed to Abe’s calls to hike wages by 3 percent.